Sofia Richie Pitied As Strappy Mini Dress Dinner Date With Scott Disick Shows Kris Jenner Tagging Along

 Scott is not a blood relative of Kris; however, he is an inner family member by virtue of being Kourtney Kardashian’s baby daddy.
 The couple split in 2015 and are currently co-parenting their three children.

 Scott and Sofia embarked on their relationship in 2017.
-It looks like their lack of privacy last night has caused a stir.